-Mulange District, Malawi — On October 11th, 162 students at Manyamba Primary School received bicycles thanks to you.
+Mulanje District, Malawi — On October 11, 2016, 162 students at Manyamba Primary School received bicycles, thanks to you.
 This distribution was a result of a summer campaign to launch our first education program in the country.

 Malawi is one of the poorest countries in the world, with extreme challenges – and so much potential.
-Because of long distances to school, a full 57% of Malawian students never finish their primary school education.
+Because of long distances to school, 57% of Malawian students never finish primary school.

 Thanks to incredible supporters like you, the summer campaign was a great success.
 Our goal was to raise 2,000 bicycles, but you helped us surpass it.
-With over 3,100 bicycles funded, Malawian students and their families will feel the impact for generations to come.
+With more than 3,100 bicycles funded, Malawian students and their families will feel the impact for generations to come.

-Students at Manyambe Primary School in Mulange District Malawi, welcomed their bicycles with a banner reading, “We are happy for BEEP (Bicycles for Educational Empowerment Program)” and “No more absences or being late for class!”.
+Students at Manyamba Primary School welcomed their bicycles with a banner reading, “We are happy for BEEP (Bicycles for Educational Empowerment Program)” and “No more absences or being late for class!”

 With the help of our supporters, WBR is committed to continuing to build our education program in Malawi.

 Thank you to everyone who helped launch the education program in Malawi.
-You can help more students go further by donating today!
+You can help more students go further.